 Disclaimer: The information provided in this article is for educational purposes only and does not constitute medical advice.
 Always consult with your primary healthcare provider before making any dietary changes, especially following medical procedures like a colonoscopy.

-Before the procedure, you will be put on a clear liquid diet combined with laxatives to prepare the colon.
+Before the procedure, you'll be put on a clear liquid diet combined with laxatives to prepare the colon.
 This step is necessary to get a better image of the area but can leave your digestive system a bit rattled.
 Afterward, you’ll need to rely on some strict meal planning.

 It’s important to gradually reintroduce foods to help your digestive tract recover.
 For the first day or so, you’ll need to focus on drinking plenty of fluids and eating easily digestible foods that won’t irritate your colon.